Nikhil0o/Alkananda-Intelligent-Bus-Booking-Platform/README.md

 ---

-### 📊 Analytics
+## 📊 Analytics

-The platform includes an analytics service for analyzing booking data.
+The platform includes a separate analytics service for analyzing booking data.

-Planned/implemented analytics include:
+Analytics capabilities include:

 - Booking analytics
 - Revenue analytics
 - Route performance analysis
 - Seat occupancy analysis
 - Booking trends
-- Popular routes
+- Popular route analysis

-Analytics services are separated from the core booking application to support scalability.
+The analytics service is separated from the core booking application to support scalability and independent data processing.

+### Analytics Technology

+- Python
+- FastAPI
+- Pandas
+- MySQL

 ---

-### 🤖 Machine Learning
+## 🤖 Machine Learning

 Machine Learning is integrated into the platform for intelligent analytics and prediction.